UEFA President Eferin rejects threat to European football from spendthrift Saudis - ExBulletin

 Cristiano Ronaldo and Karim Benzema have taken hundreds of millions of dollars to join Saudi clubs this year and similar offers have been made for Lionel Messi and Luka Modri.
 They have combined to win every Ballon d’Or awarded since 2008 and all are at least 35 years old.

-Other players are expected to follow after the effective nationalization of four top Saudi clubs this month when they were made the majority by the Public Investment Fund’s sovereign wealth operation chaired by Crown Prince Mohammad bin Salman.
+Other players are expected to follow after the effective nationalization of four top Saudi clubs this month when they gained majority control through the Public Investment Fund sovereign operation chaired by Crown Prince Mohammad bin Salman.

 I think it’s mainly a mistake for Saudi football, the UEFA president said in an interview broadcast on Sunday.